Willie Nelson: Personal life

-Nelson has been married four times and has eight children.
+Nelson has been married four times, and has eight children.
 His first marriage was to Martha Matthews from 1952 to 1962.
-The couple had three children: Lana, Susie, and Willie "Billy" Hugh Jr. The latter died by suicide in 1991.
+The couple had three children: Lana, Susie, and Willie "Billy" Hugh Jr. Willie Hugh Jr died by suicide in 1991.
 The marriage was marked by violence, with Matthews assaulting Nelson several times, including one incident when she sewed him up in bedsheets and beat him with a broomstick.

-Nelson then married Shirley Collie in 1963.
+In 1963, Nelson married Shirley Collie.
 The couple divorced in 1971, after Collie found a bill from the maternity ward of a Houston hospital charged to Nelson and Connie Koepke for the birth of Paula Carlene Nelson.

-Nelson married Koepke the same year, and they had another daughter, Amy Lee Nelson.
-Following a divorce in 1988, he married his current wife, Annie D'Angelo, in 1991.
+In 1971, Nelson married Koepke, and they had another daughter, Amy Lee Nelson.
+They divorced in 1988.

+In 1991, he married his current wife, Annie D'Angelo.
 They have two sons, Lukas Autry and Jacob Micah.
 In 2012, Nelson learned that he fathered a daughter with his friend Mary Haney.
-Born on January 22, 1953, Rene Butts (born Lynda Renee Barley) met Nelson and she shared a picture of both of them on Father's Day in 2016.
+Born on January 22, 1953, Renee Butts (born Lynda Renee Barley) met Nelson, and shared a picture of both of them on Father's Day in 2016.
 Butts died in 2017.

 Nelson owns "Luck, Texas", a ranch in Spicewood, and also lives in Maui, Hawaii with several celebrity neighbors.
 While swimming in Hawaii in 1981, Nelson's lung collapsed.
 He was taken to the Maui Memorial Hospital and his scheduled concerts were canceled.
 Nelson temporarily stopped smoking cigarettes each time his lungs became congested, and resumed when the congestion ended.
 He was then smoking between two and three packs per day.
 After suffering from pneumonia several times, he decided to quit either marijuana or tobacco.
 He chose to quit tobacco.

 In 2008, he started to smoke marijuana with a carbon-free system to avoid the effects of smoke.
 In 2004, Nelson underwent surgery for carpal tunnel syndrome, as he had damaged his wrists by continuously playing the guitar.
 On the recommendation of his doctor, he canceled his scheduled concerts and only wrote songs during his recovery.
 In 2012, he canceled a fund-raising appearance in the Denver area.
 He suffered from breathing problems due to high altitude and emphysema and was taken to a local hospital.
 His publicist Elaine Schock confirmed soon after that Nelson's health was good and that he was heading to his next scheduled concert in Dallas, Texas.
 After repeated instances of pneumonia and emphysema through the years, Nelson underwent stem-cell therapy in 2015 to improve the state of his lungs.